-The Department of Philosophy wishes to award at least one Graduate Teaching Scholarship (GTS) to support a student taking a postgraduate research degree in the Department.
+The Department of Philosophy wishes to award at least two Graduate Teaching Scholarship (GTS) to support a student taking a postgraduate research degree in the Department.
 It will help to provide teaching experience for a student intending to pursue an academic career.

 Alongside your own research, you will teach and examine first-year undergraduates under the supervision of experienced academics, gaining relevant experience for an academic career, whilst also financially supporting your studies.
 There may be additional opportunities, such as marking second-year undergraduates' work or undertaking further learning in your desired research area.

 Training in seminar and tutorial work is provided by the University, and practical support and mentoring is given by the Department—this includes an annual ‘away day’ at the start of the Autumn 2023 semester for all its teaching assistants.
 This offers an opportunity to reflect on best practice and develop teaching and supervisory skills.

 If you have not already applied to the Department’s research postgraduate programme, then you must do so separately before the closing date for this scholarship.
 Our staff have an unusually wide range of research interests - you can read more about them on our website.

 You will be expected to maintain satisfactory progress on your PhD research whilst undertaking the following duties: